11. Matrices and other arrays#

 ## c 9 10 11 12

-A[2, colMeans(A)>6, drop=FALSE] # 2nd row of the columns with means > 6
+A[2, colMeans(A)>6, drop=FALSE] # 2nd row and the columns whose means > 6

 ## [,1] [,2]